Dakes/WaniKaniCommunityMnemonics2/README.md

 The only way for data to go into the sheet is via the apps script api, through the `WKCM2_handler.gs` file.
 It will receive all data as URL parameters, clean and escape them before putting them into the sheet.
 `*apps_script_url*?exec=put&item=🍜&type=r&user=Dakes&mnemType=m&mnemIndex=0&mnem=Your very creative Mnemonic`
 #### get mnemonic
-returns a json with data of columns: Type, Item, Meaning_Mnem, Meaning_Score, Reading_Mnem, Reading_Score, Last_Updated
+returns a json with data of columns: Type, Item, Meaning_Mnem, Meaning_Votes, Meaning_Score, Reading_Mnem, Reading_Votes, Reading_Score, Last_Updated.
 `exec = get`
 `item = 林`
 `type = k/v/r` (Kanji, Vocabulary, Radical)
+### get all mnemonics
+returns a json of all available items with the key being Type+Item.
+`exec = getall`
 #### put/update mnemonic
 `exec = put`
 `item = 林`